irisDreizen/Maze-_Game/README.md

 Part A - Maze Generation + Search Algorithms
-This part contains 3 generation methods: empty maze - generates maze without walls simple maze - generates maze with random walls walls my maze - generates maze with algorithm took from Wikipedia - https://en.wikipedia.org/wiki/Maze_generation_algorithm
+This part contains 3 generation methods: empty maze - generates maze without walls, simple maze - generates maze with random walls walls, my maze - generates maze with algorithm took from Wikipedia - https://en.wikipedia.org/wiki/Maze_generation_algorithm

 The algorithms part contains 3 search algorithms for solving the maze:
-BFS -  algorithm for searching tree using queue
+BFS -  algorithm for searching tree using queue,
-DFS - algorithm for searching tree using stack
-Best-FS - algorithm for searching tree using priority queue *We used here an object adapter named SearchableMaze that adapts our maze for a search problem.
+DFS - algorithm for searching tree using stack, Best-FS - algorithm for searching tree using priority queue *We used here an object adapter named SearchableMaze that adapts our maze for a search problem.
 UML diagram for this part: